sinitame/capi-experiments/fpga-gpu-examples/read-write-example/README.md

 These configurations illustrates different use cases.
 The goal is to show performance measurements with direct memory copy between FPGA and GPU (configuration 2) and with host buffering (configuration 1) in an application that needs to use both accelerators.

+In all configurations, FPGA read/write data from/to HOST memory or GPU memory when read flag and write flag are set to 1.
+Data is stored into internal buffers (buffer1/buffer2) and buffer1 and buffer2 are switch between each iterations.
+When FPGA finishes its read/write process, read and write flags are set to 0 to notify the HOST that data is ready.

+In all configurations, when told to do so, GPU reads data in ibuff, then compute ibuff[i]*2 and writes the result in obuff.

+**Important note :** Throughputs take into consideration (FPGA flags value checking in memory + FPGA data copy from internal buffers to HOST or GPU memory
++ GPU processing time + FPGA flags value checking in memory + FPGA data copy from GPU or HOST memory to internal buffers)

 ### Configuration 1

 ![Alt text](https://raw.githubusercontent.com/sinitame/capi-experiments/read-write-example/fpga-gpu-examples/read-write-example/doc/fpga-gpu-config-1.png "Config 1 figure")